shuklapuneet78/code-challanges/README.md

 # code-challanges
-Quick solutions to the hacker-rank , interviewbit etc challanges and puzzles
+Quick solutions to the code challanges and puzzles